Niort, Poitou-Charentes: tourism & sightseeing

 The Pilori is an interesting renaissance style building dating from the 14th century that was once the town hall for Niort.
 The building takes its name from the pillory that previously stood here.
 The whole building, in particular around the doors and windows, features decorative stonework.
 The pilori is now used as an exhibition center for local artists.

-There are several churches in Niort of which the most important is the Church of Notre-Dame (14th-16th century, gothic style).
+There are several churches in Niort of which the most important is the Church of Notre-Dame, built in the gothic style in the 14th-16th centuries.
 The tall spire of the church makes it the tallest building in the Deux-Sevres department.

-Also in Niort you will see the Church of Saint-André (a 19th century rebuilding of a medieval church that originally stood here, clearly identified by its two tall symmetrical spires); the small Church of Saint-Florent (roman style, 11th century) which has some unusual engravings inset in the church walls; and the Church of Saint-Etienne (19th century, built in neo-gothic style).
+Also in Niort you will see the Church of Saint-André, a 19th century rebuilding of a medieval church that originally stood here and clearly identified by its two tall symmetrical spires; the small Church of Saint-Florent (roman style, 11th century) which has some unusual engravings inset in the church walls; and the Church of Saint-Etienne (19th century, built in neo-gothic style).

-The Town hall is an imposing neo-renaissance style building with a large central campanile built at the end of the 19th century.
+The Town hall in Niort is an imposing neo-renaissance style building with a large central campanile built at the end of the 19th century.